Employee and Commuter Student Mode Splits (2001-2019)

 Employee Mode Split

-- The percentage of employees who drive alone to campus increased to 64%, the highest level since 2001 (72%).
+- The percentage of employees who drive alone to campus increased to 69%, the highest level since 2001 (72%).
+This may be associated with the expansion of the Craige Parking Deck in 2017 and low fuel prices.

-- Bus ridership remains consistent, likely due to former Park & Ride users who maintained their previous shift to transit in 2015.
+- Bus ridership remains consistent, likely due to former Park-and-Ride users maintaining their previous shift to transit.

 Commuter Student Mode Split

-- Reported bus usage decreased from a high of 52% to 39%.
-Local Chapel Hill Transit and Regional bus usage was separated for the first time in the 2015 Survey.
-In 2017, Chapel Hill Transit usage decreased from 43% to 35% and Regional Transit decreased from 9% to 4%.
+- Reported bus usage remained constant at 39%.
+Local Chapel Hill Transit (35%) and Regional bus (4%) usage were separated for the first time in the 2015 Survey.
+In 2017, Chapel Hill Transit usage decreased to 35% and Regional Transit decreased to 4%.

 Other Survey Data Highlights